Plaza Retail REIT (TSE:PLZ.UN) PT Raised to C$5.00

-Plaza Retail REIT (TSE:PLZ.UN – Get Rating) had its target price hoisted by stock analysts at CIBC from C$4.75 to C$5.00 in a report issued on Monday, BayStreet.CA reports.
-The firm presently has a “neutral” rating on the stock.
-CIBC’s target price would suggest a potential upside of 4.38% from the company’s previous close.
+Plaza Retail REIT (TSE:PLZ.UN – Get Rating) had its target price increased by Royal Bank of Canada from C$4.75 to C$5.00 in a research note published on Friday, BayStreet.CA reports.
+Royal Bank of Canada currently has a sector perform rating on the stock.

-Separately, BMO Capital Markets upped their price objective on Plaza Retail REIT from C$4.75 to C$5.00 in a research report on Friday, November 12th.
+A number of other equities research analysts have also recently issued reports on PLZ.UN.
+BMO Capital Markets upgraded Plaza Retail REIT from a market perform rating to a buy rating and raised their target price for the company from C$5.00 to C$5.65 in a research note on Tuesday, March 1st.
+CIBC raised their target price on Plaza Retail REIT from C$4.75 to C$5.00 and gave the company a neutral rating in a research note on Monday, February 28th.

 Plaza is an open-ended real estate investment trust and is a leading retail property owner and developer, focused on Ontario, Quebec and Atlantic Canada.
 Plaza's portfolio at December 31, 2018 includes interests in 287 properties totaling approximately 8.2 million square feet across Canada and additional lands held for development.